rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 I chose `10.123.123.0/24` for my LAN network.
 Disconnect the LAN network cable since the IP addresses are updated and wait for router to restart.
-When power LED is solid green, reconnect the LAN network cable.
+When the power LED is solid green, reconnect the LAN network cable.

 ## Enable the WiFi
 Use the following commands to enable the WiFi device.